amperity/dialog/README.md

 `StaticLoggerBinder` class), dialog will try to read configuration from a resource named `dialog/config.edn`.
 This is an [aero](https://github.com/juxt/aero/) file which should contain a map telling dialog how to behave.
-The profile used to read the configuration should be set with the `dialog.profile` system property or `DIALOG_PROFILE` environment variable at runtime.
+The profile used to read the configuration can be set with the `dialog.profile` system property or `DIALOG_PROFILE` environment variable at runtime.

-Check out the [sample config](dev/dialog/config.edn) used with the REPL in this repo for a comprehensive example.
+Check out the [sample config](dev/dialog/config.edn) in this repo for a comprehensive example.

 ### Initialization Hook